-- 13. Estes Drive Bicycle-Pedestrian Improvements: Prior to issuance of a Zoning Compliance Permit, the Developer shall continue to coordinate with Town staff and design consultant on the construction management plan and traffic management plan for 710 N Estes in relation to those of the Estes Drive Connectivity Project to avoid conflict and maximize efficiency.
-The developer shall continue to coordinate and communicate with Town staff and design consultant to show accurate alignments, dimensions, and design details for multi-use path, bicycle lane, and roadway along Estes Drive on the site plan sheets.
-This coordination includes widening the westbound lane on Estes Drive from ten (10) feet to eleven (11) feet.
-Final design and construction must be approved by the Town Manager and NCDOT.
-Final design shall include: - 5 foot wide bicycle lane - minimum 6 foot wide planting strip with landscaping; - 8 foot wide sidewalk - 14.
-Coordination with Aura Chapel Hill Development: Prior to issuance of a Zoning Compliance Permit, the Developer shall continue to coordinate with Town staff and the Developer of the Aura Development at 1000 Martin Luther King Jr Blvd on the construction management plan and traffic management plan for 710 N Estes in relation to those of the Aura Development to avoid conflict and maximize efficiency.
-The Developer of 710 N Estes shall continue to coordinate and communicate with Town staff and the Developer of the Aura Development to show consistent alignments, dimensions, and design details allowing connection of bicycle, pedestrian, and vehicular improvements as shown on the site plan sheets at the shared property line and along the frontage of Estes Drive. - 15.
+- 12. Pedestrian Connection to Estes Drive: A handicap-accessible pedestrian connection meeting ADA requirements shall be provided to connect the sidewalk along Estes Drive with the internal pedestrian network. - 13.
+Coordination with Aura Chapel Hill Development: Prior to issuance of a Zoning Compliance Permit, the developer shall continue to coordinate with Town staff and the developer of the Aura Development at 1000 Martin Luther King Jr. Blvd. on the construction management plan and traffic management plan for 710 N. Estes in relation to those of the Aura Development to avoid conflict and maximize efficiency.
+The Developer of 710 N. Estes shall continue to coordinate and communicate with Town staff and the Developer of the Aura Development to show consistent alignments, dimensions, and design details allowing connection of bicycle, pedestrian, and vehicular improvements as shown on the site plan sheets at the shared property line and along the frontage of Estes Drive. - 14.
 Impervious Surfaces and Land Disturbance: This approval limits the amount of impervious area to a net total as indicated in the Land Use Intensity Table.
-Total areas of Land Disturbance for the site as a whole, within the Resource Conservation District, and within Zones 1 and 2 of the Jordan Buffer are limited as indicated in the Land Use Intensity table and in accordance with the approved plans. - 16.
-Steep Slopes: The developer proposes to exceed disturbance of 25 percent of the area containing 25 percent or greater slopes.
-The total area of disturbed natural slopes 25 percent or greater shall not exceed the amount indicated in the Land Use Intensity table.
-This area of impact is necessary to properly grade the area reserved for the future greenway trail. - 17.
+Total areas of Land Disturbance for the site as a whole, within the Resource Conservation District, within Steep Slopes areas, and within Zones 1 and 2 of the Jordan Buffer are limited as indicated in the Land Use Intensity table and in accordance with the approved plans. - 15.
 Jordan Watershed Riparian Buffer Protection: The developer proposes a boardwalk crossing of the stream.
-Land disturbance within the stream channel and riparian buffer shall be minimized, and prohibited unless explicitly authorized by issuance of a Jordan Buffer Authorization for the disturbance. - 18.
-Enhanced Buffer: A 10 ft.
-Type C buffer shall be required along the northern property line in order to provide greater separation and sense of privacy from neighboring properties. - 19.
-Energy Efficiency: Prior to issuance of a Zoning Compliance Permit, an energy efficiency plan shall incorporate a "20 percent more energy efficient" feature relative to the 90.1 energy efficiency standard of the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), as amended and in effect at the time of Conditional Zoning issuance.
-Comparable standards generally recognized as applicable to building energy consumption, as amended and in effect at the time of building permit issuance, may be used by the applicant when incorporating the "20 percent more energy efficient" feature into the final plans.
-An energy model should be used to demonstrate that the design will meet the aforementioned energy performance target.
+Land disturbance within the stream channel and riparian buffer shall be minimized, and prohibited unless explicitly authorized by issuance of a Jordan Buffer Authorization for the disturbance.